txemaotero/advent_of_code_2022/README.md

 - Part 2: Time to find the exit, go back to the start and go again to the exit.

 ## Day 25

+Work with numbers in base 5.

+- Part 1: Calculate the sum and convert back to base 5
+- Part 5: FINISH!!!